Canton of Geneva

 Geneva is the French-speaking westernmost canton of Switzerland.
 It lies at the western end of Lake Geneva and on both sides of the Rhone, its main river.
-Within the country, the canton shares borders with Vaud to the east, the only adjacent canton.
-However, the borders of the canton are essentially international, with the French region of Auvergne-Rhône-Alpes.
+Within the country, the canton borders Vaud to the east, the only adjacent canton.
+However, most of Geneva's border is with France, specifically the region of Auvergne-Rhône-Alpes.
 As is the case in several other Swiss cantons (Ticino, Neuchâtel, and Jura), Geneva is referred to as a republic within the Swiss Confederation.

 One of the most populated cantons, Geneva is considered one of the most cosmopolitan regions of the country.
 As a center of the Calvinist Reformation, the city of Geneva has had a great influence on the canton, which essentially consists of the city and its suburbs.
-Notable institutions of international importance based in the canton are the University of Geneva, the United Nations, the International Committee of the Red Cross and CERN.
+Notable institutions of international importance based in the canton are the United Nations, the International Committee of the Red Cross and CERN.

 History

 The Canton of Geneva, whose official name is the Republic and Canton of Geneva, is the successor of the Republic of Geneva.

-This article focuses on the history of the canton, which begins in 1815, and some of the context leading to modern borders and events after that date.
-For more detail on the history of Geneva prior to that year, refer to the history of the city of Geneva.

-Territorial evolution of the canton

 Context

-Compared to other urban cantons of Switzerland (Zurich, Berne, Basel before it split, Fribourg, Lucerne), Geneva's geographical size is relatively small.
+Compared to other urban cantons of Switzerland (Zürich, Bern, Basel before it split, Fribourg, Lucerne), Geneva's geographical size is relatively small.